 After you create the LDAP configuration, you can synchronize users manually using the Synchronize changed users or Synchronize all users buttons.

 If you have Import Users option enabled, the LDAP provider automatically synchronizes (imports) LDAP users into the Imply Hybrid Auth local database.
 As users log in, the LDAP provider imports the LDAP user into the Imply Hybrid Auth database and then authenticate against the LDAP password.
 This is the only time users will be imported.

 Users left menu item in the Admin Console and click the

 View all users button, note that only those LDAP users who have been authenticated at least once appear.
 Viewing all users does not trigger an import of the entire LDAP user database.

-If you want to sync all LDAP users into the Imply auth database, you may configure and enable the
+If you want to sync all LDAP users into the Imply Hybrid Auth database, you may configure and enable the

 Sync Settings on the LDAP provider configuration page.

 Two types of synchronization exist, full sync and changed users sync, as described below.

 Choose this option to synchronize all LDAP users into the Imply Hybrid Auth database.
 Those LDAP users which already exist in Imply Hybrid Auth and were changed in LDAP directly are updated in the Imply Hybrid Auth database.
 For example, the user